-- The cause of the HSF's excitement is the political notoriety it sees in the case which involves a former President and the prosecution of a lead prosecutor in a case.
-HSF is anxious to continue its campaign to have Mr Zuma in jail no matter the circumstances.
-It is unconcerned about his constitutional rights.
-It is unconcerned whether Mr Zuma goed to jail through an unfair trial.
+- 94. The cause of the HSF's excitement is the political notoriety it sees in the case which involves a former President and the prosecution of a lead prosecutor in a case.
+HSF is anxious to continue its campaign to have me in jail no matter the circumstances.
+It is unconcerned about my constitutional rights.
+It is unconcerned whether I go to jail through an unfair trial but is actively campaigning to force a situation in which I am rendered powerless to defend myself against the abuse of state power.
 This spirited campaign is inimical to the status of amicus curiae and should count against its admission to that status.
-They are not here to help the court but to poison the atmosphere by preventing Mr Zuma from fighting to obtain a fair trial by removing a prosecutor who has endorsed criminal conduct in the NPA's prosecution of Mr Zuma. - 97.
+They are not here to help the court but to poison the atmosphere by preventing me from fighting to obtain a fair trial by removing a prosecutor who has endorsed criminal conduct in the NPA.
+It appears that this outfit would be happy to see me incarcerated without a fair trial and it has committed its resources to ensuring that I am deprived of any chance of using the law to resist an abusive prosecution or prosecuting an abusive prosecutor who has violated the law. - 95.
 As argued above, the submissions of the proposed amicus should not be accepted as the HSF is biased, and its submissions are an attempt to put evidence in the record that is untrue, speculative, not subject to cross-examination, not relevant, and not material to this case.
 These submissions merely restate Mr Downer's legal arguments and will not aid the Court in its analysis of the issues at hand or the resolution of the legal issues and would unfairly prejudice me as the private prosecutor.
 Ordinarily, if the proffer comes from an individual with a partisan, rather than an impartial view, the motion for leave to file an amicus brief is to be denied.